kabam-archived/analytics/README.md

-# Analytics in Angular - Express - MongoDB Application
+# Analytics in Angular - Express - Redis - MongoDB Application

-This application showcase the Analytics module works in an Angular - Express - MongoDB - based application.
+This application showcase the Analytics module works in an Angular - Express - Redis - MongoDB - based application.
 This application used the [Angular Socket.io Seed](https://github.com/btford/angular-socket-io-seed) as the basis for original template.
 You'll need node.js, Redis and MongoDB installed for this program.